 Heidi Doerhoff Vollet

-Attorney Heidi Doerhoff Vollet joined CVDL in January 2009 after serving in the Missouri Attorney General’s Office as Counsel to the Chief Deputy from 2005 to 2009.
-At CVDL, her practice focuses on complex business and governmental-issues litigation, class actions, and appellate matters, particularly those involving state and federal constitutional issues and extraordinary writs.
+Attorney Heidi Doerhoff Vollet joined CVDL in January 2009. after serving in the Missouri Attorney General’s Office as Counsel to the Chief Deputy from 2005 to 2009.
+Her practice focuses on complex business and governmental-issues litigation, class actions, and appellate matters, particularly those involving state and federal constitutional issues and class actions.
+She has extensive experience representing plaintiffs and defendants in both federal and state court, from state governmental and political entities, large businesses and law firms, to individuals who have suffered loss or were otherwise wronged or sued for wrongdoing.